moodleulpgc/moodle35ulpgc/blocks/news_slider/README.md

 1. Add the news slider to the "Course slider" block region that can be seen by admins on the frontpage.
 Configure it to appear on all pages.
 2. Go to any course page.
 You should the news slider appear just above course content.
 Now configure this block to appear only on course pages.

+## Customising colour and styling using CSS ##

+You can customise various parts of the slider using CSS, such as the banner colour, font size, type etc.  You can use the developer tools of Chrome and Firefox for example, to find out the name of the css selectors that need to be modified.
+Below are some examples to get you started.

+### Slider left banner colour ###

+A common requirement is to change the default colour of the left banner from orange, to one that matches the colours of the site.
+This can be done using css, as per the below example.
+In this case it changes it to a blue.

+.slider-banner-col {
+background-color: #0066CC;
+}

+### Example CSS to change various styling elements of the slider ###

+.slider-banner-col {
+    background-color: #FF0000; /* Change banner background colour */
+}

+/* This is the text displayed inside the left banner */ .slider-banner-col span {
+    color: #ffe968;   /* Change text colour */
+    font-size: 26px;  /* Change font size */
+}

+/* !important is required in this case to override it correctly */ .news-slider .slick-dots li button:before {
+    font-size: 18px !important;
+    color: red !important;
+    opacity: 1;  /* To make it a solid colour */
+}

 # Version number #